pedro-duk/reference-dotnet-api/README.md

 - <b> Objective: </b> Development of a .NET 8 WebAPI using ASP.NET Core for a quick reference when building future projects and highlighting important framework features.

-## Features of this project
-- Usage of
-- Custom Validations;
-- Custom Filters.

 ## How to start a .NET 8 WebAPI project

 1. Make sure .NET 8 SDK is installed in your OS.
 Instructions can be found on the [Microsoft Downloads Page](https://dotnet.microsoft.com/en-us/download/dotnet/8.0);